Solar power advocates are ‘the enemy,’ says utility in America’s sunniest state

 In Siberia charred seeds have been found inside burial mounds dating back to 3000 B.C.
 The Chinese were using cannabis as a medicine thousands of years ago.
 Marijuana is deeply American too—as American as George Washington, who grew hemp at Mount Vernon.
 For most of the country’s history, cannabis was legal, commonly found in tinctures and extracts.

 Then came Reefer Madness.
 Marijuana, the Assassin of Youth.
 The Killer Weed.
 The Gateway Drug.
 For nearly 70 years the plant went into hiding, and medical research largely stopped.
-In 1970 the federal government made it even harder to study marijuana, classifying it as a Schedule I drug—a dangerous substance […]
+In 1970 the federal government made it even harder to study marijuana, classifying it as a Schedule I drug—a dangerous substance with […]

 Read the Full Article